AndreasAugustin/actions-template-sync/README.md

       - echo 'hi, we are within the prepr phase'
       - echo 'maybe you want to change the code a bit and do another push before creating the pr'
 ```
+## Labels creation
+By default, generated PRs will be labeled with the `template_sync` label.
+If that label doesn't exist in your repository, it will be created automatically unless you specify your own existing labels.
+Associating a label with the generated PRs helps keeping track of them and allows for features like automatic PR cleanup.

+## Pull request cleanup
+Depending on your way of working, you may end up with multiple pull requests related to template syncing pointing to the same branch.
+If you want to avoid this situation, you can instruct this action to clean up older PRs pointing to the same branch (search based on labels).

 ## Troubleshooting